 To withdraw from college, a student must obtain a "Withdrawal from College" form from the Registrar's Office.
-The student must obtain signatures from the Registrar, Resident Supervisors, Dean of Students, Director of Library Services, Business Office, Financial Aid Director, and Vice President of Academic Affairs to certify that all obligations have been settled.
+The student must obtain signatures from the Registrar, Resident Supervisors, Student Development Office, Director of Library Services, Business Office, Financial Aid Director, and Vice President of Academic Affairs to certify that all obligations have been settled.